 The Shakespeare Institute offers promising candidates the opportunity to carry out their research in Stratford-Upon-Avon, as members of a closely-knit research community.

 Sara Marie Westh

 “As a research student, I am given both enough freedom to pursue my studies independently and sufficient support to give me a sense of progress.
 I can only imagine that this is an extremely difficult balance for my tutor to achieve, one that must be tailored to the individual student.
 This balance is the best part of being a PhD student.
-A close second must be the close-knit student community at the Institute”
+A close second must be the close-knit student community at The Shakespeare Institute”

-At the Institute, you are able to study for full-time and part-time research degrees at all postgraduate levels (MA by Research, MLitt, and PhD).
+At The Shakespeare Institute, you are able to study for full-time and part-time research degrees at all postgraduate levels (MA by Research, MLitt, and PhD).

-You will work towards writing a thesis on a topic of your own choice, agreed with the Institute at the time of admission, and are supervised by a member of the Institute's teaching staff.
+You will work towards writing a thesis on a topic of your own choice, agreed with The Shakespeare Institute at the time of admission, and are supervised by a member of The Shakespeare Institute's teaching staff.
 There is also the opportunity for split location registration.

-The PhD - the most advanced research degree – leads to a dissertation of up to 80,000 words.
+The PhD, the most advanced research degree, leads to a thesis of up to 80,000 words.
 If you have not already completed a research Masters, you will normally register for an MA by Research in the first instance, and apply to upgrade your registration to a PhD on the basis of progress made.

 The MLitt involves undertaking research on a chosen topic leading to the preparation of a thesis of 60,000 words.

-The MA by Research programme requires you to prepare a dissertation of up to 40,000 words.
+The MA by Research programme requires you to prepare a thesis of up to 40,000 words.

 All research students take a course on the Methods and Materials of Research.
 The aim is to provide an initial training in the methodologies of research in the various fields associated with Shakespeare Studies.
 There are no other compulsory courses, but research students are expected to attend Thursday Seminars and the Research Seminars; they are also given the opportunity of undertaking specialist training in palaeography.